 Be prepared for phone calls.
 Know how much you want to tell a buyer over the phone, and how much information you wish to share in person.
 Set a time for them to come and see your house.
 Most people will not buy a house without seeing it; your listing is used to draw them into your house.
 Keep a few pieces of information available when the buyer gets to your house.

 Show Your Home

 Before the potential buyer gets to your home, make sure all valuables and confidential information are tucked away.
-You want the buyer to be free to walk around.
+It’s not some sort of a thorough home inspection yet, but you do want the buyer to be free to walk around.
 Give them some space to look around, but stay nearby so that they can ask questions.
 Common questions are heating costs, taxes, and renovations done, so have this information handy to share with people.